-Now, I am in no way close to perfect.
-I mean no one is.
+I'm far from perfect.
 But I could never really understand how or why someone who calls themselves a Christian celebrates Halloween!
 It's not my place to judge - that's God's job, and he will do that on Judgement Day.
-Yet, I find it quite "weird" that so many Christians actually celebrate this "devil's holiday."
+Yet, I find it odd that so many Christians actually celebrate this day as a holiday.

-The worst part is when I've asked a few of them why they celebrate it the reply is usually something along the lines of - "What's the big deal?
+The worst part is when I've asked several why they celebrate Halloween, the reply is usually something along the lines of - "What's the big deal?
 The kids are just having fun, dressing up in costumes and getting candy.
 Plus, I did it, and there's nothing wrong with me."

-LOL!
-I bet those parents are the same ones who tell their kids, if so and so jumped off a bridge, you shouldn't do it - or however that saying goes.
-Don't they understand that they are not setting an example for their children?
+I guess those parents don't realize that they're not setting a good example for their children?
 They are allowing them to think it's ok to do what everyone else does.
 And wost of all, do they not understand the symbolism behind this holiday?

 I would have to guess that's what it is.
 Most people are just ignorant to what Halloween really represents or stands for because it has been so twisted and distorted into a celebration.
-Yes, it has been around in history for years, but that doesn't make it right.
+While the celebration of Hallows Eve has been around in history for years, it doesn't make it right.